NITCbase/nitcbase.github.io/docs/Design/Buffer Layer/BlockBuffer.md

     // else
-        /* get the buffer number of the buffer assigned to the block using StaticBuffer::getBufferNum(). */
+        /* get the buffer number of the buffer assigned to the block using StaticBuffer::getBufferNum().
+           (this function return E_BLOCKNOTINBUFFER if the block is not currently loaded in the buffer)
+            */

-        // if the buffer number is valid (!=E_BLOCKNOTINBUFFER), free the buffer
+        // if the block is present in the buffer, free the buffer
-        // by setting the free flag of its metaInfo entry to true.
+        // by setting the free flag of its StaticBuffer::tableMetaInfo entry
+        // to true.

-        // free the block in disk by setting the data type of the entry corresponding
+        // free the block in disk by setting the data type of the entry
-        // to the block number in StaticBuffer::blockAllocMap to UNUSED_BLK.
+        // corresponding to the block number in StaticBuffer::blockAllocMap
+        // to UNUSED_BLK.

         // set the object's blockNum to INVALID_BLOCK (-1)
 }
 ```

+> When a block is released, only the block allocation map is updated to store `UNUSED_BLK`.
+However, the header of the block still has its block type set to its previous value.
+This does not cause any inconsistencies because the allocation of a block is done only using the block allocation map.
+Once a block is allocated, it's header will be updated with the appropriate value.
+If the design of NITCbase were to change such that the block type in the header is used, then the above function can be modified to use the `getHeader()` and `setHeader()` functions to update the block type.

 ### BlockBuffer :: loadBlockAndGetBufferPtr()